2022 Gartner® Magic Quadrant™ SIEM

-In this article, we’ll explore the basics of monitoring an application, its environment and components, and other basic telemetry.
+In this article, we’ll explore the basics of telemetry monitoring and application monitoring, its environment and components, and other basic telemetry.
 We’ll also dive into how to balance the monitoring of individual components with a more holistic system and user view.
 Finally, we’ll see how the latest tools and analytics available can make your life easier, and help ensure that your users are ultimately much more satisfied.

 Cloud computing is quickly becoming the standard for modern applications and enterprises.
 Learn how to securely migrate to the cloud today!